-Gilmore Township does not have a public water or sewer system.
+Blaine Township does not have a public water or sewer system.
 Residents rely on septic and well systems.
 The township is not known to have difficulty in installing wells and septic systems, but there are still a number of factors relevant to community development to consider.
-In order to avoid problems such as inadequate water yield, gas in water, salty water, bacteria contamination, or organic chemical contamination, the community must consider the probable causes and seek out the remedies through policy and regulatory mechanisms.
-Some of the probable causes occur at a communitywide level, such as road salting, septic effluent from systems in older developed areas, drainage from slopes into improperly sited residential areas, and failure to protect groundwater recharge areas through a lack of buffer zones and development limitations.
-Density and intensity of development need to be considered as they relate to septic and well systems, as increased development pressures lead to increasing need for understanding and oversight in well and septic system integrity.
+The effects of communitywide factors such as road salting, septic effluent from systems in older developed areas, drainage from slopes and failure to protect groundwater recharge areas through a lack of buffer zones and development limitations all affect private water and waste systems.
+Density and intensity of development also need to be considered.
 Health department standards provide regulatory oversight at the individual level, but wise land use policy at the community level is also a partner in the effort to protect the clean water supply and dispose of waste properly.